“Research is what I’m doing when I don’t know what I’m doing.” –Wernher von Braun

 Keywords and Competitor Research

-Look at the top sites that come up in the search results and see what they’re doing.
+Look at the top sites that come up in the search results for phrases that you know are searched a lot in your industry.

 Look and see what their business model is?
-What they’re actually doing and then go and see how popular their site.
-Check them on these sites.
+What they’re actually doing and then go and see how popular their site is.
+Check them on one these sites.

-What we’re interested in, is the sites listed in Google.
+What we’re interested in, is the sites listed in Google for all the different keywords in your nook.

 If a website is on the first page of Google there’s something happening with that site.
 They must be doing something right, because Google is telling us it’s the most relevant for the keyword.